 PHIL304 - Ancient Philosophy

 304-3 Ancient Philosophy.
-(Advanced University Core Curriculum course) (Same as CLAS 304) The birth of Western philosophy in the Greek world, examining such Pre-Socratics as Anaximander, Heraclitus, Pythagoras, and Parmenides; focusing upon the flowering of the Athenian period with Socrates, Plato, and Aristotle.
+(University Core Curriculum course) (Same as CLAS 304) The birth of Western philosophy in the Greek world, examining such Pre-Socratics as Anaximander, Heraclitus, Pythagoras, and Parmenides; focusing upon the flowering of the Athenian period with Socrates, Plato, and Aristotle.
 The course will conclude with a discussion of the Hellenistic systems of Stoicism, Epicureanism, and the Neo-Platonic mysticism of Plotinus of the Roman period.
 Fulfills CoLA Writing-Across-the-Curriculum requirement.
 Satisfies University Core Curriculum Humanities requirement in lieu of 102.

 PHIL305A - Modern Philosophy

 305A-3 Modern Philosophy-Metaphysics and Epistemology.
-(Advanced University Core Curriculum course) A survey course covering the major figures and themes in the development of modern philosophy up to Kant.
+(University Core Curriculum course) A survey course covering the major figures and themes in the development of modern philosophy up to Kant.
 Concentration on the Rationalist and Empiricist traditions and the simultaneous development of modern science.
 Either 305A or 305B fulfills the CoLA Writing-Across-the-Curriculum requirement.
 305A or B satisfies the University Core Curriculum Humanities requirement in lieu of 102.

 PHIL305B - Modern Philosophy

 305B-3 Modern Philosophy-Moral and Political Philosophy.
-(Advanced University Core Curriculum course) A survey course covering the major figures and themes in the development of modern philosophy up to Kant.
+(University Core Curriculum course) A survey course covering the major figures and themes in the development of modern philosophy up to Kant.
 Concentration on the Rationalist and Empiricist traditions and the simultaneous development of modern science.
 Either 305A or 305B fulfills the CoLA Writing-Across-the-Curriculum requirement.
 305A or B satisfies the University Core Curriculum Humanities requirement in lieu of 102.

 PHIL306 - 19th Century Philosophy